Classification of Graduate Students

 If a student has not registered continuously, that student must reapply for admission.
 Readmission is not guaranteed.
 Please see the policies on Continuous Registration and on Leave of Absence in this Handbook.

 International student documents are processed by the Graduate Division in consultation with the International Admissions Officer.
 Visa questions will be handled by International Student Services.

 Appealing an Admission Decision

-Individual graduate programs have processes in place for instances when students believe they have been unfairly denied acceptance to the program.
+Individual graduate programs may have processes in place for instances when students believe they have been unfairly denied acceptance to the program.
 Please consult the Graduate Program Chair of the program you have applied for.